MattB859/Ms1-Malaysian-Restaurant/README.md

     -   ### Current Features

-        1. This is a two page website with 5 sections for the first page and a contact section for the second page.
+        1. This is a two-page website with 5 sections for the first page and a contact section for the second page.

         2. All pages are fully responsive on all devices.